 Integrating ITSM and ITIL, which is the de facto standard for ITSM and is globally recognised, provides a comprehensive set of guidelines and processes for managing IT services (Marrone et al., 2010), is essential for optimising service delivery and creating value.
-ITIL's service lifecycle Service Strategy, Service Design, Service Transition, Service Operations and Continual Service Improvement (CSI), provides a structured
+ITIL's service lifecycle Service Strategy, Service Design, Service Transition, Service Operations and Continual Service Improvement (CSI), provides a structured approach that ensures IT services meet business needs (Cannon, 2011).
+ITIL's focus on utility and warranty helps align IT services with customer expectations and its flexibility supports the integration of emerging technologies such as AI and IoT, ensuring that IT services remain valuable and responsive in a dynamic technological landscape.

 2.6.
-ITSM Implementation: Benefits, Challenges, and Critical Success Factors

-Implementing ITSM offers benefits. including process standardisation, improved service quality and reduced downtime.
-By enhancing agility and streamlining IT operations, ITSM enables organisations to quickly adapt to changing business needs.
-It also boosts customer satisfaction and communication, improves internal contributing to more cohesive IT service delivery (Cook, Gann, Ray & Zhang, 2021).
+ITSM Implementation: Benefits, Challenges, and Critical Success Factors enhancing agility and streamlining IT operations, ITSM enables organisations to quickly adapt to changing business needs.
+It also boosts customer satisfaction and improves internal communication, contributing to more cohesive IT service delivery (Cook, Gann, Ray & Zhang, 2021).